 |Testaments to the Holocaust (DFG Nationallizenzen)

 Searchable personal accounts of life in Nazi Germany, photographs, propaganda materials, publications, and serials in a flexible format.
 For research into the domestic policies of Nazi Germany, Jewish life in Germany from 1933 to after the war.

 |Tests In Print (EBSCO)

 A bibliography to all known commercially available tests that are currently in print in the English language.
 Produced by the Buros Institute of Mental Measurements at the University of Nebraska, Tests in Print (TIP) serves as a bibliography to all known commercially available tests that are currently in print in the English language.
 TIP provides information to users including test purpose, test publisher, in-print status, price, test acronym, intended test population, administration times, publication date(s), and test author(s).

 The Nation Archive Premium Edition contains indexing, abstracting, and full text for the complete archive of The Nation, beginning with its first issue in 1865 all the way to the present.
 The Nation is Americas oldest weekly magazine, and one if its premier journals of opinion since its inception in 1865.

 |The The New York Times Digital Edition

 Note: New users must create an individual account using their University of Miami email address.
+Existing users must re-register annually to maintain access.
 Account holders may then log in on any device at NYTimes.com.